 The Alpine Ascents Difference on Vinson

-Alpine Ascents has had 100% success on all of our trips over the past four seasons!
+Alpine Ascents saw all of our teams reach the summit in 2019/2020, as well as 100% success on all of our trips over the previous four seasons!
 Congrats to the climbing teams putting us at over 97% success since 1992!

 Alpine Ascents is unique in its ability to provide expert mountain skills and training for future trips as an integral part of the Mt.
 Vinson program.
 While we highly recommend using a mountaineering outfitter to lead your Vinson climb (not a company that simply hires mountaineering guides), we feel that Alpine Ascents puts unequivocal skill and training into each Vinson expedition.
-Guides like famed Arctic climber Vern Tejas and Himalaya veteran Lakpa Rita Sherpa are scheduled to lead our 2017/18 season.
+Guides like famed Arctic climber Vern Tejas and Himalaya veterans Ben Jones and Jangbu Sherpa are scheduled to lead our 2020/21 season.

 During our Vinson program, you can expect guiding of the utmost quality and 10–12 hours of training from our mountaineering experts.
 As a guide company, we are committed to a high level of customer satisfaction as we hope that climbers will choose to join Alpine Ascents on adventures for years to come.
 We train out clients in important climbing skills such as knots, pulley theory, snow anchors, z pulley systems, crevasse rescue, sled rigging, rope travel, and tent technology.
 On Day 3 of the climb, we spend a couple of hours learning how to ascend and descend the fixed lines we will use on the following day.

 Alpine Ascents on Vinson